gorgen2020/LSSDM_imputation/README.md

 ### training and imputation for the PEMS-BAY dataset
 exe_pemsbay.py

-I would like to express my gratitude to the following individuals and repositories, as their work has greatly inspired and contributed to this project:
+I would like to express my sincere gratitude to the following individuals and repositories, as their work has greatly inspired and contributed to this project:

 ## Acknowledgements  A part of the codes is based on CSDI https://github.com/ermongroup/CSDI
 @inproceedings{tashiro2021csdi,
 title={CSDI: Conditional Score-based Diffusion Models for Probabilistic Time Series Imputation},
 author={Tashiro, Yusuke and Song, Jiaming and Song, Yang and Ermon, Stefano}, booktitle={Advances in Neural Information Processing Systems},
-year={2021}
+year={2021} }

+I would like to express my gratitude to the following individuals, repositories, and models that have inspired to the imputation task:

+@article{liu2023pristi,
+title={PriSTI: A Conditional Diffusion Framework for Spatiotemporal Imputation},
+author={Liu, Mingzhe and Huang, Han and Feng, Hao and Sun, Leilei and Du, Bowen and Fu, Yanjie},
+journal={arXiv preprint arXiv:2302.09746},
+year={2023} }

+@article{lopez2022diffusion,
+title={Diffusion-based time series imputation and forecasting with structured state space models}, author={Lopez Alcaraz, Juan Miguel and Strodthoff, Nils},
+journal={arXiv e-prints},
+pages={arXiv--2208},
+year={2022} }

+@article{cini2021filling,
+title={Filling the g\_ap\_s: Multivariate time series imputation by graph neural networks}, author={Cini, Andrea and Marisca, Ivan and Alippi, Cesare},
+journal={arXiv preprint arXiv:2108.00298},
-}
+year={2021} }